By Todd F. Cope

 Still lost deep in her thoughts, Susan was startled when Lewis, a young man with Down syndrome, stood next to her and attempted to hand her a box of chocolates.
 Susan shook her head and gently pushed Lewis’ hand away.
 “Here” he said rather loudly, “I’m supposed to give you one.”
 Susan could feel the heat from her flushed face.
 She knew everyone must have been looking at her now.
 What should she do?
 She was sure Lewis was likely to continue to insist, and she didn’t want to draw any more attention to herself, so she sheepishly took the box and quickly tucked it in her bag.
 Perhaps the mothers near her wouldn’t notice that she had breached Mother’s Day etiquette by accepting the gift, though she had never given birth to a child.

 Once all the gifts had been delivered and everyone began to disperse, Susan made a beeline for the door.
 Before she could complete her escape, someone from behind grabbed her arm.
-“You’re qualified, you know?” a voice said from behind.
+“You’re qualified, you know?” a voice said.

-Susan turned to see who had delayed her exit.
+Susan turned to see who had delayed her escape.
 It was Joanne Curtis, an older woman with whom she was very familiar.
 It seemed most everyone in the neighborhood had at some time had an encounter with Joanne.
 A widow and the mother of four grown children, Joanne was the unofficial neighborhood medic.
 Except in the most urgent medical situations, placing a call to Joanne was typically everyone’s first thought when assistance was needed.
-Susan once contacted Joanne about a pain in her abdomen which she correctly suspected was appendicitis and suggested that Susan see her doctor immediately.
+Susan once contacted Joanne about some abdominal pain, which Joanne correctly suspected was appendicitis and suggested that Susan see her doctor immediately.

-Joanne still had hold of Susan’s arm and was now looking Susan in the eye.
+Joanne still had hold of Susan’s arm and was now looking directly into Susan’s eyes.
 “You don’t need to be embarrassed,” Joanne said.
 “In fact, you should have stood with the others.”

 “But, I’m not a mother,” Susan stammered.